 Sorrento is one of the larger towns in the Campania region of Italy.
 If you are a seasoned Italian campaigner, as I am, you will understand how each region has a distinct style of cuisine and uses ingredients specific to that region in designing its menus.

 Campania is blessed by nature to have an incredibly broad range of some of the most delicious ingredients that form the best of Italian cooking.
-Sorrento also about 40 mins drive from Positano where you will find plenty to see and do.
+Sorrento also about 40 mins drive from all of the interesting things to do in Positano.

 First off, let’s discuss the lemon.
 Generally, for us Northern Europeans, the lemon is something that is sliced and floats rather neglectfully in a gin and tonic.
 It is a sad, bitter little fruit that makes little impression on our taste buds.
 Well, cast that preconceived idea off the cliffs of the Nastro Azzuro as you drive into Sorrento as the queen of lemons await you.

 I defy anyone to find a menu on the Sorrentine peninsula that doesn’t harness the lemon in the most inventive ways in the creation of both savoury and sweet dishes that will charm the senses.

 The lemons grown for centuries in the colourful citrus groves that surround Sorrento produce fruit of such texture and sweetness that the locals eat these Femminello lemons sliced as we might consume an apple.